fireblocks/btc_tx_validation/README.md

     "27900737-46f6-4097-a169-d0ff45649ed5",
     "f89cac50-c656-4e74-879f-041aff8d01b5"
   ],
-  "requestId": "153736c6-7308-4e6e-b633-d243ab1211df"
+  "requestId": "3acaf94b-e77f-41f3-b68e-a1fa26e131f9"
 }
 ```

 We can see that unlike in ETH, we can have more than 1 object in the rawTx array.
 This is due to the fact that one needs to sign on every UTXO he spends, hence each object contains the specific UTXO data and the hash that needs to be signed.
 There are 2 UTXOs (inputs) In our example transaction.
-Moreover, in this specific example, we are looking at a Segwit transaction.
+Moreover, in this specific example, we are looking at a Legacy transaction.
 We will explain how to differentiate between Segwit and Legacy later in the guide.

 Another important thing to mention is that there is no python implementation of verifying Segwit RAW transactions (at least that I could find), therefore we are going to use bitcoinlib for validating a legacy transaction and write our own logic for SegWit (brace yourself).